• COVID-19

 Operators move M55 rockets containing VX nerve agent from a pallet to a transfer cart to begin the destruction process at the Blue Grass Chemical Agent-Destruction Pilot Plant April 15, 2022.

-Pueblo Static Detonation Chamber Complex Operational
+Pueblo Static Detonation Chamber Units Operational

 ACWA Destroys 75% of Agent Stockpile